async-rs/async-std/docs/src/tutorial/handling_disconnection.md

 Closing a channel is a synchronization event, so we don't need to send a shutdown message, we can just drop the sender.
 This way, we statically guarantee that we issue shutdown exactly once, even if we early return via `?` or panic.

-First, let's add a shutdown channel to the `client`:
+First, let's add a shutdown channel to the `connection_loop`:

 ```rust
 #[derive(Debug)]